 In a recent survey, the IRC found that 87 percent of households we spoke to said that lack of food was a critical concern for them - and this figure jumped to 97 percent for those with a family member who has a disability.
 Most have been completely cut-off from their sources of income.
 This recent incident will only compound the major economic needs for the Lebanese people.

 The IRC began working in Lebanon in 2012, supporting both Syrian refugees and vulnerable Lebanese communities.
-The organisation now implements education, economic recovery and development, and women’s and child protection programs in all regions of Lebanon.
+The organization now implements education, economic recovery and development, and women’s and child protection programs in all regions of Lebanon.
 It also provides legal assistance and skills training, and across all programming it works to prevent and respond to gender-based violence.

 Donate to the IRC's emergency response here.